Look at how well it is stitched together, how tightly woven it is, and what kind of fiber was used. A good quality rug should not shed any fibers

 Knot count vs knot quality

-The knot count is a less reliable measure of quality than knot quality.
-While it is possible to have a higher knot count, the number of knots per square inch tells you nothing about how well they are tied.
+quality.
+While it is possible to have a higher knot count, the number of knots

 Conclusion